Orpere/Terraform-use-count/README.md

-# Terraform-use-count -> repo that you can use to see how count with index and null_provider work
+# terraform-use-count -> repo that you can use to see how count with index and null_provider work
 ## how can I use this repository?

 This repo has as dependencies a command line or shell git and terraform.You can find the install instructions bellow on [EXTRAS](#extras) section.

 ## How can I use this repo`?`

-### 1 - clone repo Terraform-use-count
+### 1 - clone repo terraform-use-count

 - open your shell or command line and go to the directory where you pretend to add the repo